Wealth Architect · · 19 min read

 Key Concepts That Differ Globally

 Before looking at specific jurisdictions, several concepts work very differently across locations.
+Understanding these differences is essential context for the Family Office Location Playbook.

 Territorial vs. worldwide systems.
 The US and UK tax residents on worldwide income.
-Singapore and Hong Kong use territorial systems—they only tax income sourced within their borders (with some exceptions for remitted foreign income).
+Singapore and Hong Kong use territorial systems, taxing only income sourced within their borders (with some exceptions for remitted foreign income).
 This distinction fundamentally changes planning options.
 A Singapore resident can earn foreign investment income essentially tax-free, provided it stays offshore.
 A US citizen pays tax on that same income regardless of where they bank.

 Controlled Foreign Corporation (CFC) rules.
 Many countries have rules that attribute income from foreign companies back to domestic shareholders.
-A UK resident who sets up a company in Singapore may find the UK's CFC rules tax that company's profits as if earned personally, depending on the company's activities and level of control.
+A UK resident who sets up a company in Singapore may find the UK's CFC rules tax the company's profits as if they were earned personally, depending on the company's activities and level of control.
 These rules exist specifically to prevent the "just incorporate offshore" strategy from working for residents of high-tax countries.

 How the US Taxes Founders